 You can then share access to your team's apps without sharing the password.
 Sharing privileges, not passwords, protects you in the event of needing to change a password for security.
 You also avoid having an insecure spreadsheet of passwords, which I've seen startups do.
 You also don't have to worry about who has access to the password.
 If too many people do, you'll never know the cause of any problems or leaks.
 If a disgruntled employee leaves the company, you know they aren't taking any passwords with them, so you don't have to scramble to change anything.

-Members of a remote team are often working from coffee shops, coworking spaces, and other insecure networks.
-Using a Virtual Private Network (VPN) in these instances offers extra security.
+Members of a remote team may work from coffee shops, coworking spaces, and other insecure networks.
+Using a virtual private network (VPN) in these instances offers extra security.
 Get a team license and ask your team to use the VPN whenever they're using a public wifi network.

 Did I miss anything?
-Let me know on Twitter, and I'll add it to the list.
+Let me know, and I'll add it to the list.